Homes For Sale

 Chef Day Saturdays

-You'll find new builder homes, both volume built and custom with in the city border.
+You'll find new builder homes, both volume built and custom within the city border.
 More traditional suburban homes can be found in well-established neighborhoods, some on larger lots.
-Others don't as require much mowing.
-There are some affordable options, but there's also newer executive homes.
+Others don't require much mowing.
+There are some affordable options, but there are also newer executive homes.